finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 ## What's New
 - Deck Editor: Cards move in their stacks to better make use of visible space
 - Play Mode: Re-organized buttons and card stacks
+- CardGameDef: gamePlayDeckName (default="Stock", "Square Wall" for Mahjong)

 ## Current Sprint
+- Allow any player to move cards in the play area, instead of just the player who put it there
-- Card Grouping
+- Card Zones
-  - gamePlayDeckName (default="Stock", "Square Wall" for Mahjong)
-  - Define card zones in play area (replace gameHasDiscard/gameCatchesDiscard)
-    - Resize hand and zones based off card game settings
+  - Resize zone viewer based off card game settings
-    - Share discard pile between all players who share a deck in Play Mode
+  - .dec sideboard & .ydk side are extras
   - Card zones can define what actions are possible in that zone
-    - .dec sideboard & .ydk side are extras
-- Allow any player to move cards in the play area, instead of just the player who put it there
-- Play Area SharePreference
 - Card Actions
   - Define
     - Toggle rotation between 0 and 90/180/270